 Students will be able to negotiate their final coursework, based on a brief set by the tutor.
 Each member of the team will be expected to deliver professional quality work to deadlines determined through the team management structure.

-Upon completion of this module students will :
+Upon successful completion of this module students will be able to:

 100% coursework – 3D game that meets brief + technical and design documentation.
 A logbook should be kept throughout the design stage and shown regularly to the tutor, to be presented in week 10.
 A plan for the development of a games artefact is required in week 16.
 This is then followed by the development of the artefact itself to be submitted with a report in week 30.

 Formative feedback will be given during weekly meetings, where team members present their work.
 Feedback from industry professionals will be important, as well as peer review and accountability within context of team.

 Artefact and documentation

 Online Unreal Documentation:

 Sherif, W., (2015).
 Learning C++ By Creating Games With Ue4.
 Packt Publishing - Ebooks Account.